-Software documentation is a perennial problem and a very important issue which still deserves research efforts.
-Almost all software systems evolve along their lifetime and thus require continuous maintenance, which is usually expensive and difficult to accomplish because most systems are poorly documented.
-Indeed, software documentation is often noexistent, incomplete or out-of-date.
+Software documentation is a perennial problem and a very important issue which still does not have a satisfactory solution.
+Software systems evolve along their lifetime and thus require continuous maintenance, which is usually expensive and difficult to accomplish because most systems are poorly documented.
+Indeed, software documentation is often nonexistent, incomplete or out-of-date.

 Information contents of software documentation are naturally redundant, since the main purpose of any documented software is to provide at least two alternative views of the same material: the program view for the machine and the text view in a literate style for human consumption.
-It is also a fact that program documentation tends to become a large collection files, which is prone to discourage programmers to keep the text part of the documentation up to date to the corresponding software.
-A good documentation system should then provide way to check automatically inconsistency of this kind, perhaps by creating strong ties between the documentation and its related pieces of programs.
-The consistency between descriptive texts and the corresponding program code clauses should be always enforced somehow.
+It is also a fact that program documentation tends to become a large collection of files, which is prone to discourage programmers to keep the text part of the documentation up-to-date to the corresponding software.
+A good documentation system should then provide ways to check automatically inconsistency of this kind, perhaps by creating strong ties between the documentation and its related pieces of programs.
+The consistency between descriptive texts and the corresponding program code should be always enforced somehow.